 A lucky black cat

 Witches are often pictured with a black cat in tow and lots of people are superstitious about these furry familiars.
 This could be the reason that black cats often take longer to rehome from animal shelters.
-However, local hero, pilot Jack Alcock, took this little cuddly critter above on the first ever non-stop trans-Atlantic flight as a good luck charm.
+However, local hero, pilot Jack Alcock, took this little cuddly critter, known as Lucky Jim, on the first ever non-stop trans-Atlantic flight as a good luck charm.
 He didn’t do it on a broomstick or a hoover though; he used a modified First World War Vickers Vimy bomber.
-Lucky Jim, as the cat is known, can be seen on display in our Air and Space Hall.

 For more black cats in the collections, check out this blog post by our meow-keting assistants, Burnie and Kitty.